subsquid/docs/docs/query-squid/queries.md

 #### **Equality Operators (`_eq`)**

-`_eq` is supported by all the scalar types
+`_eq` is supported by all the scalar types.

 The following are examples of using this operator on different types:

 1. Fetch a list of videos where `title` is "Bitcoin"
 2. Fetch a list of videos where `isExplicit` is "true"
-3. Fetch a list of videos `publishedOn` "2021-01-05"
+3. Fetch a list of videos `publishedOn` is "2021-01-05"

 ```graphql
 query Query1 {